alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 The example would work with any number of function, or code, you want to invoke or execute.
 You could create tens or more `try...catch` statements each to handle one specific use case.
 Then, any error that would occur would not affect the rest of your code, invoked or executed in other `try...catch` statements.

-As you can see, the `try...catch` statement is really powerful tool for error handling.
+As you can see, the `try...catch` statement is very powerful tool for error handling.
 It allows you to run pieces of your code without letting it crash other pieces, or your whole application.
 That said, there is more.

 ### Finally

-The `try...catch` statement can help you make error handling easy.However, there is also `finally` block you can use.
+The `try...catch` statement can help you make error handling easy.
+However, there is also `finally` block you can use.
 The `try` invokes the code inside the block.
 The `catch` is invoked when error occurs.
 The `finally` is invoked at the end of each `try...catch...finally` statement.

 The important thing is that the `finally` is invoked in all cases.
 It doesn't matter if there is an error or not.
 The `finally` will be invoked.
 This can be useful when you do something at the end of each block.
 The syntax of `finally` is the same as the syntax for `try`.